QuTech-Delft/QMI/documentation/sphinx/source/tutorial.rst

 Because QMI allows networked access to remote instruments, there is the distinct possibility that more than one user accesses the same instrument.
 This can be intentional, for example a measurement script setting the frequency of a function generator while a GUI monitors and displays that frequency.
 However, it can also be unintentional, for example when a scheduled calibration routine tries to calibrate an instrument that is being used for a measurement.

+..
+Idea: Would it maybe make sense to disambiguate between "const/concurrency safe" methods (so they do not require a lock) and methods that do require locking for safety?

 To prevent unintentional simultaneous access, you can lock an instrument, preventing others from using it.
 Locks are owned by the proxy, and only one proxy can own a lock at any time.